 What is the difference between the Seebox’s way of developing engineers and scientists and the rest of the educational apps out there?

-Problem solving ability cannot be taught from a book or by passively watching videos.
-It must be practiced until you become good at it.
-So Seebox puts the focus on engaging the learner and measuring while the problem-solving process is in progress.
-This is different from presenting a learner with information in the form of a video or a text book and then testing that knowledge by having the learner recall it during an exam.
+Problem-solving ability cannot be taught from a book or by passively watching videos.
+It must be practised until you become good at it.
+So Seebox puts the focus on engaging the learner, and measuring while the problem-solving process is in progress.
+This is different from presenting a learner with information in the form of a video or a textbook and then testing that knowledge by having the learner recall it during an exam.